 Young opened this years Transmediale festival (Berlin, DE) with a performance-lecture version of the work and will deliver another iteration of this format at the University of Salford (UK) on Wednesday 23 November 2016.

-The Invisible City is a programme of film screenings and artist tours presented by AND in partnership with the Heart of Glass.
-Located at the former Pilkington Glass HQ in St. Helens the programme explores themes of transparency, surveillance and cinematic espionage.
+The final film had its world premiere at The Invisible City: the Cinema of Surveillance on 12 November 2016.
+The Invisible City was a programme of film screenings and artist tours presented by AND in partnership with the Heart of Glass.
+Located at the former Pilkington Glass HQ in St. Helens the programme explored themes of transparency, surveillance and cinematic espionage.

 Liam Young is an architect who operates in the spaces between design, fiction and futures.
 He is founder of the urban futures think tank Tomorrow’s Thoughts Today, a group whose work explores the possibilities of fantastic, perverse and imaginary urbanism’s.
 Liam also runs the Unknown Fields Division, an award winning nomadic workshop that travels on annual expeditions to the ends of the earth to investigate unreal and forgotten landscapes, alien terrains and industrial ecologies.
 Liam also coordinates events and exhibitions including the multimedia series ‘Thrilling Wonder Stories: Speculative Futures for an Alternate Present’ and was a curator of the 2013 Lisbon Architecture Triennale.
 Liam’s projects develop fictional speculations as critical instruments to survey the consequences of emerging environmental and technological futures.